Mark Viduka: International career

 In 2003, Viduka scored his third international goal in a friendly against Ireland.
 Australia would go on to lose the match 2–1.

 Viduka began captaining Australia in September 2005 in place of the injured Craig Moore, the regular captain.
 His first game as captain was in a World Cup Qualifier against Solomon Islands in Sydney, in which Australia won 7–0.
 He scored 2 goals on the occasion including a spectacular bicycle-kick goal.
 Viduka would go on to score a third goal only to be denied a hat-trick after being ruled offside.
 It was his first time playing against a team from the Oceana region.
 In October 2005, he continued his captaincy when he led Australia to a 5-0 crushing of Jamaica at Craven Cottage in a friendly game.
 In the 47th minute of the game Archie Thompson crossed to Viduka, who controlled the ball, thought about appealing for handball but then had time to crash the ball into the net.

 Viduka thrived under Guus Hiddink's tenure as coach of the national squad and led Australia as it qualified for the 2006 FIFA World Cup in Germany over a two-leg qualifier against Uruguay.
 In the second leg, during the first half a swift flick kick from Viduka found Harry Kewell inside the box.
 Kewell scuffed his shot but the ball bounced kindly to Mark Bresciano who went on to score the goal that forced the Qualifier to go to a penalty shoot out.
 Viduka would go on to miss his penalty, however Australia went on to win the shootout anyway.

 It was the first time in 32 years that Australia qualified to participate in the World Cup.
 On 21 May 2006, he was named as the Australian captain for the World Cup.

 In a lead up to the World Cup, Viduka captained Australia to friendly matches against the Netherlands and Greece.
 The Greece game was played at the Melbourne Cricket Ground.
 Australia won 1–0.
 Australia's game with the Netherlands ended with a 1–1 draw.
 After trailing 1-0 Australia earned a penalty in the second half.
 Viduka took the spot kick, only to hit the top bar.
 However Tim Cahill scored of the rebound.
 Viduka also led Australia's national team to their first World Cup finals victory with a 3–1 win over Japan in June 2006, as well as guiding them through an encounter with Brazil, losing 2–0, and a controversial bout with Croatia, ending with a 2–2 draw.
-He then led Australia into the second round, where they lost their round of 16 match to Italy.
+He then led Australia into the second round, where they lost their round of 16 match to Italy by a controversial penalty goal scored by Francesco Totti in the final minutes of the match.
 Although a regular scorer in the Premier League, Viduka has struggled to score any significant goals for the Socceroos, and the 2006 World Cup was no different.